ARG-NCTU/jupyter-ros/README.md

 # arg-jupyter-ros
-arg-jupyter-ros is based on https://github.com/RoboStack/jupyter-ros
+arg-jupyter-ros is forked from https://github.com/RoboStack/jupyter-ros

+## 0. Goals

+### A. Dockerize jupytor-ros in CPU and GPU (DONE)

+### B. Enable live diagnosis the states (pose, features, etc) on a real or simulated robot.

+ROS master is always on the real robot or server. jupyter-ros is good at visualize 3D data.

+Use Cases
+* Introduction to AI course (A* planning real robot tutorial)
+* Visualize how the simulated WAM-V perform from VRX

+### C. Analyze ROS bags on a server

-## Install and Run jupyter-ros via Docker
+## 1. Install and Run jupyter-ros via Docker

-### CPU:
+### 1.1 CPU:

 #### Build docker